All Episodes

 Biden threw it in there, but it was mentioned 21 times.

-And that to me, if you're looking for a reason why these people might go berserk, be that over a video that they haven't seen.
+And that, to me, if you're looking for a reason why these people might go berserk, be that over a video that they haven't seen.

-Anyway, well we we we uh we can't was it we uh the future must not belong to those who would slander the prophet of Islam.
+Anyway, well, we, we, we, uh, we can't was it, we, uh, the future must not belong to those who would slander the prophet of Islam.

 When did it ever?

-Who when was that ever the case?
+Who, when was that ever the case?

-That needs to be said played side by side with Madonna's endorsement.
+That needs to be said, played side by side with Madonna's endorsement.

-He's urging her fans to go vote for Obama.
+She's urging her fans to go vote for Obama.

 She called him black Muslim.

-So we play that side by side with Obama saying the future should not belong to those who would slander the prophet of Islam.
+So we play that side by side with Obama saying, the future should not belong to those who would slander the prophet of Islam.

-And I wonder what the He did.
+And I wonder what the.

 He did.

-I mean he and he threw Yeah, Christianity too.
+And he threw Christianity too.

 He did do that.

-And it scheduled for release December the 19th.
+Called Dark Or Zero Dark and it's scheduled for release December the 19th.

-So they moved it back.
+So they moved it back, but the trailer is out.

 You can watch the trailer.